Administration¶

 To edit an existing user, click on a user in the list to open the detailed view of a user.

-- SMTP: Additional e-mails for this user (aliases)
+• SMTP: Additional e-mails for this user (aliases) and forwarding rules

 The following properties can be edited:

-- Language: Language of the user (does not effect the language of the UI)
+• Language: Store language of the user (does not effect the language of the UI)

-Note that, because a message first needs to be exist internally before it can be sent, the storage quota limit is also relevant for sending.
+Note that, because a message needs to exist internally before it can be sent, the storage quota limit is also relevant for sending.
 Conversely, for reception, the storage quota limit must allow storing messages.
-(It follows that the storage quota should always be more than receive quota, and more than send quota.)
+(Thus, the storage quota should always be more than receive quota, and more than send quota.)

 To change the current password of the user, click Change password next to the username.
-You will be prompted to set and repeat your new password.
+You will be prompted to set and repeat the new password.

 Common MAPI props.
 These are self-explanatory.